 It became a family tradition when it was declared by Prince Albert in the Victoria Era.

-The first hand written recipe dates back to the Middle Ages, where they were known as mince pies.
+The first handwritten recipe dates back to the Middle Ages when they were known as mince pies.

 In the 14th Century, the Christmas Pudding had the appearance of porridge.

 It was made of beef and mutton, with currants, raisins, prunes, spices, and wine.
 It was traditionally eaten before the Christmas celebrations went ahead.

 In 1595, the Christmas Pudding was renamed the Plum Pudding and consisted of breadcrumbs, eggs, dried fruits, and spirits.

 An unpopular pudding, the Puritans believed it was not a holy pudding and should not be eaten by the followers of God.